datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

         # job handler should clean up workspace

+Pending modifications to paths provided in clone locations, the above script and dataset setup is generic enough to be run on different systems and with different job schedulers.

 .. _jobsubmit:

 Job submission
 """"""""""""""

-With this script set up, job submission boils down to invoking the script for each participant with a participant identifier that determines on which subject the job runs, and setting two environment variables -- one the job ID that determines the branch name that is created, and one that points to a lockfile created beforehand once in ``.git``.
+Job submission now only boils down to invoking the script for each participant with a participant identifier that determines on which subject the job runs, and setting two environment variables -- one the job ID that determines the branch name that is created, and one that points to a lockfile created beforehand once in ``.git``.
-Job scheduler such as HTCondor have syntax that can identify subject IDs from consistently named directories, for example, and the submit file is thus lean.
+Job scheduler such as HTCondor have syntax that can identify subject IDs from consistently named directories, for example, and the submit file can thus be lean even though it queues up more than 1000 jobs.

 You can find the submit file used in this analyses in the findoutmore below.

-.. findoutmore:: HTCondor submit file fmriprep_all_participants.submit
+.. findoutmore:: HTCondor submit file

+   The following submit file was created and saved in ``code/fmriprep_all_participants.submit``:

    .. code-block:: bash

       universe       = vanilla
-      # this is currently necessary, because otherwise the
-      # bundles git in git-annex-standalone breaks
-      # but it should be removed eventually
       get_env        = True
-      # resource requirements for each job
+      # resource requirements for each job, determined by
+      # investigating the demands of a single test job
       request_cpus   = 1
       request_memory = 20G
       request_disk   = 210G